 Processing capacity, decision malleability, self improving and self learning drive the human mind, not mystical forces.

-The Chinese room experiment is the expression of the usual human psychological trickery: a train of thought which is biased by the desire to be special, to be the ultimate species, biased by the belief that humans can't be something as simple as biological machines.
+The Chinese room experiment is the expression of the usual human psychological trickery: a train of thought which is biased by the desire to be special, to be the ultimate species, biased by the belief that people can't be something as simple as biological machines.

-Will the human species be replaced by AIs?
+Will humankind be replaced by AIs?

 Yes.
 Look around you.
 People use technology to make their lives easier, they are constantly surrounded by it.

 They carry smartphones with them most of the time.
 They talk to the virtual intelligence from the cloud.
 They wave their hands to control smart TVs and game consoles.
 You read these very words on more and more powerful computers.

 At some point, technology will be tightly integrated with people, perhaps using thought to control the surrounding devices.